 What’s the difference between DMD and DDS?

 Just one letter!
 Both dentists receive the same education and complete the same curriculum requirements.
 DDS stands for Doctor of Dental Surgery, and DMD stands for Doctor of Dental Medicine.
+Both offer braces for adults and all other dental services.

 Why does my dental practice belong to the AGD?